-From the top of the hill, we spotted our next target, Turku Cathedral, that is beautiful to look at even from the garden, but absolutely stunning when you go inside!
-I will get back to the Cathedral and also the Turku Castle with separate posts in the near future (just to give you a bit of something to look forward to).
+From the top of the hill, we spotted our next target, Turku Cathedral, that is beautiful to look at even from the garden, but absolutely stunning when you step inside.

-The Cathedral is free to visit, but if you want to visit the museum upstairs you need to pay an entrance fee of 2 euros (I’m sure you can afford that).
+Turku Cathedral is free to visit, but if you want to visit the museum upstairs, you need to pay an entrance fee of 2 euros (I’m sure you can afford that).
 Even the church itself has a lot to admire, so you might not want to rush out in a hurry.
-Don’t get me wrong; I’m not really a religious person, and I know absolutely nothing about architecture, but I do love old churches.
-They are so pretty.
-Oh, and I heard also the Cathedral is haunted.
+Don’t get me wrong; I’m not a religious person, and I know absolutely nothing about architecture, but I do love old churches; they are so pretty.
+Oh, and I also heard the Cathedral is haunted.
 Turku seems to be a real ghost town!

 The last tram in Turku ran in 1972, but you can still see signs of it all over the city.
 The most famous one is the old tram carriage at the market square, which is nowadays serving as an ice cream kiosk.
 Not yet in March, though.
 It would be too cold for ice cream.

-After visiting the Cathedral we met my friends and walked around the centre for a good while before giving up for pints of beer.
+After visiting the Cathedral, we met my friends and walked around the centre for a good while before giving up (read: went for a beer).
 Of course, Daniel had to go to game shops before that, he always does.
 I’m not much of a shopper.
-I would have wanted to visit the Market Hall, but it had already closed for the day, which gave us the third reason to return to Turku fairly soon.
+I would have wanted to visit the Market Hall, but it had already closed for the day, which gave us the third reason to return to Turku as soon as possible.